Certification

 ABPNS certification for those seeking ABPNS certification via the Alternate Pathway (for those who have not completed a post-residency ACPNF-accredited fellowship):

-For applicants who have not completed a post-residency ACPNF-accredited fellowship, the ABPNS Board of Directors may, at its own discretion, offer an RFP to neurological surgeons who have been in practice ten years following the completion of their residency.
-The link above provides the application and list of required supporting documents.
-This category requires submission of a surgical caselog for each of the 5 years immediately prior to application, as follows:
+For applicants who have not completed a post-residency ACPNF-accredited fellowship, the ABPNS Board of Directors may, at its own discretion, offer a credential recognizing a pediatric neurosurgery practice to neurological surgeons who have been in practice for at least ten years following the completion of their residency.
+The link below provides the application and list of required supporting documents.
+This category requires submission of a surgical case log for each of the 5 years immediately prior to application, as follows:

 • A minimum of 65 major pediatric operative cases in each of the five years